aashi2912/twitter_analytics/TwitterAnalytics/README.md

 Open your web browser and navigate to [http://localhost:8000/](http://localhost:8000/)

 You should see the default Django welcome page.
-You can now start building your Django project.

 ### `python manage.py runserver`